AadityaDeshpande/SmartNews/README.md

  * Designed with Bootstrap.
  * Apache cordova framework for android app development.

+## Future Scope
+ * Share the news with friends and family.
+ * ability to zoom-in and zoom-out to read news.
+ * Geo-location based country selection.

 ## Contact Developer
  * Name: Aaditya Deshpande
  * Email: aadityadeshpande1998@gmail.com